 In Florida, What Is the Statute of Limitations for a Personal Injury Claim?

-Generally speaking, you have four years to file, but there can be exceptions if the person was a minor or the government involved.
+Generally speaking, you have two years to file, but there can be exceptions if the person was a minor or the government involved.
 Further, if an accident results in death, you only have two years to file a wrongful death claim.

 If you don’t settle within the legally permitted time frame, you risk losing your ability to seek damages.
 You can be caught off guard by the approaching deadline.
 Consult a personal injury attorney in Broward County as soon as possible to avoid this scenario.